Matthias, Holy Roman Emperor

 Matthias (24 February 1557 – 20 March 1619) was Holy Roman Emperor from 1612 to 1619, Archduke of Austria from 1608 to 1619, King of Hungary and Croatia from 1608 to 1618 and King of Bohemia from 1611 to 1617.
 His personal motto was Concordia lumine maior ("Unity is stronger in the light").

-Matthias played a significant role in the familial opposition of the Habsburgs against his brother Emperor Rudolf II.
+Matthias played a significant role in the familial opposition of the Habsburgs against his brother, the Emperor Rudolf II.
 After gaining power, he showed little political initiative of his own.
 The course of his politics was determined by Cardinal Melchior Klesl until his fall in 1618.
 As a consequence of his failed religious and administrative policies, the Bohemian Revolt, the initial theatre of the Thirty Years' War, began during the final year of Matthias' reign.

 Biography

 Early life and family

 Matthias was born in the Austrian capital of Vienna as the third son of Maximilian II, Holy Roman Emperor and of Maria of Spain.
 His brothers were Rudolf (who became Emperor Rudolf II), Ernest, Maximilian (from 1585 Grand Master of the Teutonic Order), Albert (archbishop of Toledo, later governor of the Netherlands), and Wenceslaus (Grand Prior of the Order of Malta in Castile).
 He also had six sisters.
 His sister Anna was married to King Philip II of Spain and his sister Elisabeth to King Charles IX of France.
 Almost nothing is known about his upbringing.
-One of his teachers was the writer and historian Ogier Ghislain de Busbecq.
+One of his teachers was the writer and historian Ogier Ghiselin de Busbecq.
 Upon Maximilian II's death, the family's estates and property were all inherited by Rudolf, the eldest son.
 The other sons, including Matthias, were compensated with cash pensions and appointments to church or state positions.
-Matthias married Archduchess Anna of Austria, daughter of his uncle Archduke Ferdinand II of Austria and became his heir in Further Austria in 1595.
+Matthias married Archduchess Anna of Tyrol, daughter of his uncle Archduke Ferdinand II, Archduke of Austria and became his heir in Further Austria in 1595.
 The marriage did not produce surviving children.